WilliamWeihnacht/Auto-Forrest/README.md

 ## How to play:

-### 1. Use the game speed slider to speed things up to your desirerd pace.
+### 1. Use the game speed slider to speed things up to your desired pace.

 <img width="723" alt="Screen Shot 2023-03-02 at 3 52 36 PM" src="https://user-images.githubusercontent.com/10673921/222592446-fac15322-d3c7-4478-844d-57e5fa028c1c.png">